gzanussi/springboot-rabbitmq/README.md

 ##### Run instructions

-Create a database and user to access the database with.
+Start mysql and create a database and user to access the database with.

 	create database bank;
 	create user 'banker'@'localhost' identified by 'banker'; -- Creates the user